Gib Chapman: Ricker College

 From 1960 to 1967, Chapman was the head men's basketball coach at Ricker College, where he compiled a 107–30 record.
 He was also the school's athletic director and in 1963, the college was accepted as an associate member of the National Collegiate Athletic Association.

 Acadia University

 In 1967, Chapman was named varsity men's basketball and soccer coach at Acadia University.
 The following year, he was promoted to head of the physical education department and director of athletics while continuing to coach basketball.
-His 1968–69 team, lead by Brian Heaney, made it to the semi-finals of the Canadian Intercollegiate Athletic Union national basketball championship tournament.
+His 1968–69 team, led by Brian Heaney, made it to the semi-finals of the Canadian Intercollegiate Athletic Union national basketball championship tournament.
 The Axemen were able to win the tournament in 1971, which was held on Acadia's campus.
 Following the 1972–73 season, Chapman was named dean of the School of Recreation and Physical Education.
 His overall record at Acadia was 128–26.